 It usually feels good to get that email inbox whittled way down – to zero if you can.
 You perfect specimens of productivity out there will already have your inbox at zero and kept at zero, every day.
 But for the rest of us mere mortals, the inbox has a way of stockpiling as the week progresses.
 So now is your chance to cull through that email inbox and turn emails into your own next-action steps, delegate them to someone else, or delete them.
 Do, delegate, or delete.

 TIP: Do this step quickly.
-Don’t get pulled down the rabbit hole that is your inbox!
+Don’t get pulled down the rabbit hole that is your inbox.

 For those of you who have “hard” inboxes (the old-fashioned kind), this step is when you would go through that box, too.
 For those of you who are, ahem, less than perfectly organized, your entire desk may function as, essentially, one big “inbox,” so your weekly review is the time to tidy the top of your desk.